-Following the School Creed in the Early Years and Key Stage 1 Code Student Behaviour Sanction Teacher Action Extra Support 1 Pupil respects the rights of others, is cooperative and self-controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, Dojo points, House Points Involve peers, staff, parents and the whole school in celebrating pupil achievement.
+Be the Best in the Early Years and Key Stage 1 Code Student Behaviour Sanction Teacher Action Extra Support 1 Pupil respects the rights of others, is cooperative and self-controlled Positively reinforce behaviour - specific feedback e.g. encouragement, sharing success, responsibilities, red book, gold points.
+Involve colleagues, parents and the whole school in celebrating pupil achievement.
 2 Minor disruptions, talking, off task, interfering with others' learning, making silly noises, repeatedly not following the uniform policy Move positions on the carpet or classroom to be closer to the teacher.
 To work in isolation during tasks - to work on the carpet rather than at their desk for example.
-Draw or write a reminder note about what to do better in the future Teachers seek supportive solutions with students, negotiating small steps to success.
+Teachers seek supportive solutions with students, negotiating small steps to success.
 Use of lunchtime detention to complete work if appropriate, reflect on the disruption caused.
-Uses a range of behaviour strategies to encourage positive reinforcement of the rules If necessary involve Year leader 3 Deliberate unkindness Name calling or swearing Deliberately misusing property Answering back or speaking rudely to any adult Deliberately hurting others or being spiteful Goading/winding others up Stealing from others Lying Deliberately ignoring any adult's instructions Behaving in a way that could cause harm to others, deliberately Thinking Chair for 5 minutes followed by a reflective conversation with a teacher or teaching assistant.
-Missing the first available playtime by standing on the Terrace - or a space in the EYFS play area for EYFS pupils The teacher consults with their Phase Lead and informs parents.
-Monitor with behaviour/incident logs on CPOMS if appropriate and continue a range of behaviour support strategies.
-Involve the support of the Phase leader, Family Support Officer or SENCO to define the problem and assist in a solution.
-4 Repeating code 3 behaviour - within the same day Physical/threatening aggression Severely disrupting lessons/bullying/swearing to insult/fighting/continually disrespecting adults/homophobic or racist name calling Sent to the Phase Leader to reflect on their actions and discuss a positive way forward.
+Uses a range of behaviour strategies If necessary involve Year leader 3 Deliberate unkindness Name calling or swearing Deliberately misusing property Answering back or speaking rudely to any adult Deliberately hurting others or being spiteful Goading/winding others up Stealing from others Lying Deliberately ignoring any adult's instructions Behaving in a way that could cause harm to others, deliberately Thinking Chair for 5 minutes followed by a reflective conversation with a teacher or teaching assistant.
+Missing the first available playtime by standing on the Terrace.
+The teacher consults with their phase lead and informs parents.
+Monitor with behaviour/incident logs (Appendix 2) and continue a range of strategies.
+Involve the support of the Phase leader, or SENco to define the problem and assist in a solution.
+4 Repeating code 3 behaviour Physical/threatening aggression Severely disrupting lessons/bullying/swearing to insult/fighting/continually disrespecting adults/homophobic or racist name calling Sent to the Year Group Leader to reflect on their actions and discuss a positive way forward.
 Apology picture/card/letter to be drawn/written by the child - stating why they are sorry and what they will do better next time.
 Parents meet with the teacher to discuss behaviour and agree on sanctions and support at home.
-Discussions with parents are to be recorded and kept on CPOMS Lose a privilege or equivalent class treat such as a Marble Party Must involve Phase Leader, SLT and parent to define the problem and assist with solution.
-5 Repeating code 4 behaviour Planned violence/abuse/major theft/vandalism/racism/homopho bia/persistent bullying Physical aggression or swearing to any member of staff Being truant from school Parents and child to meet with Mr Murray to discuss behaviour and options for support from home and school.
+Discussions with parents are to be recorded and kept at a central location.
+Lose the Be The Best privilege or equivalent class treat such as Golden Time or Marble Party Must involve SLT and parent to define the problem and assist with solution.
+5 Repeating code 4 behaviour Planned violence/abuse/major theft/vandalism/racism/homophob ia/persistent bullying Physical aggression or swearing to any member of staff Being truant from school Parents and child to meet with Mr Tucker to discuss behaviour and options for support from home and school.
 To work in another classroom for a morning or afternoon period.
 Possible internal exclusion which may lead to an external exclusion.
 Teacher refer the problems directly to SLT (senior leadership team).
 SLT will consider action in accordance with the appropriate policies, including the Restraint and Health and Safety policies.
-After discussion with pupils and parents, an internal or fixed-term exclusion may be considered - SLT will consult with Mr Tucker.
-Involve HT, Head of School, parents and other agencies.
+After discussion with pupils and parents, an internal or fixed-term exclusion may be considered.
+Involve HT, parents and other agencies.